-Lake Clean Up Fundraiser
+Lake Clean Up donations

 Every year the Greenwood Lake Commission works diligently to preserve the natural, economic and recreational resources of Greenwood Lake.
 This year we are focusing our spring efforts on raising funds to control the aquatic weed growth, waterfowl population and navigational hazards within the lake.
 The commission is inviting all boaters, residents and community members who utilize the lake to become involved with the commission’s lake preserving efforts by donating to help fund our core initiatives.
 By tackling these core issues, the commission will be able to preserve the safety, economic and recreational quality of the lake.